 Selfishness – not too different from the “Me” above, but still a dirty word in divorce.

-Ugly – Things I would say, stuff I did, not to mention that gut wrenching feelings of ending the marriage were all ugly.
+Ugly – Things I would say, stuff I did, not to mention that gut-wrenching feeling of ending the marriage were all ugly.

 Vicious – This dirty word appears in things we say to the other person or things we do to hurt them either aggressively or passively.
 Find your higher self and avoid being vicious through the divorce and don’t try to go tit for tat if he is vicious.
 Divorce is already hard enough.